 Reykjadalur Hot Springs

-Easily one of the best natural hot springs in Iceland, Reykjadalur Hot Springs is an iconic stop along the country’s famous Ring Road and can be seen tucked away in a steam-filled valley as you drive towards Hveragerði.
+Easily one of the best natural hot springs in Iceland, Reykjadalur Hot Springs is an iconic stop along the country’s famous Ring Road.

-The hike is so worth it, the views along the hike to the hot spring are absolutely magical.
-You can admire a waterfall in the valley, as well as a wealth of wildflowers in the summer.
+The views along the hike to the hot spring are absolutely magical.
+You can admire a waterfall in the valley, as well as a multitude of sheep, Icelandic horses and wild flowers in summer.

 How to get to Reykjadalur Hot Springs?